Developer: Crystal Dynamics

 Everything about TR’s platforming is still here so you can either stop reading now or carry on if you are a skeptical action/adventure fan trying to find a new series to get into because you’re bored.
-The whole game is about puzzles that use the environment and hanging, swinging, jumping, pole climbing, rope swinging, zip-lining all about.
+The whole game is about puzzles that use the environment and hanging, swinging, jumping, pole climbing, rope swinging, and zip-lining all about.
 Most of the game is pretty easy to figure out on where to go since you get a grapple that lets you pull boxes off ledges, bring certain things down to climb across, you even use it to swing across chasms.
 A lot of items you use with the grapple hook have a gold shiny bit on it so you know to grapple there otherwise you’d spend hours trying to grapple every object in the game.
 A lot of puzzles are usually lever and switch puzzles with you pulling statues onto this pressure switch to lower this bridge to pull this block across onto this switch to raise the gate.
 Most are simple, but some are unique and fun that have you climbing huge cliffs, walls, and statues to push giant balls (haha!) off ledges to use down below.
 A lot of the platforming is fun and awesome with ledges crumbling away, swinging across poles onto ropes, etc.